 Form a "Task Force" of private The task force can consist of individual companies sector representatives and leaders that represent the supply chain.
 Include trade association, tribes, state and federal agencies as well.
 The LEPC can act as this task force if it is not desired to create a separate body.
-Create a Task Force Charter The charter should include parameters for engagement during normal operations and response or disaster operations.
-Conduct workshops to establish ownership and priorities Ownership of assets and priorities for response and recovery efforts should be established.
-Develop tactics Develop tactics to facilitate supply chain resilience among partners and the community, including Memorandums of Understanding.
-Exercise tactics and products Drill using discussion and operations-based exercise to test and validate the plans.
+Create a Tas k Force Charter The charter should include parameters for engagement during normal operations and response or disaster operations.
+Conduct wor ownership at rkshops to establish nd priorities Ownership of assets and priorities for response and recovery efforts should be established.
+Develop tact tics Develop tactics to facilitate supply chain resilience among partners and the community, including Memorandums of Understanding.
+Exercise tact tics and products Drill using discussion and operations-based exercise to test and validate the plans.
 Update and refresh products Periodically (at least annually) review the products created and update as required